 Being a good organic gardener has been tough, due to the lack of mainstream information.
 In that vein, I want to recommend a book for everyone that deals with soils and soil chemistry in an easily understandable format.
 The book is An Acres USA Primer by Walters and Fenzau, and more recently Teaming with Microbes by Jeff Lowenfells.

-What makes a good organic fertilizer.
 It's not simply putting some cow and chicken manure together in a bag.
 Just as chemical fertilizers are mixed with a little of this, and a little of that, the same process is followed in the manufacture of organic fertilizers.
 Organic fertilizers, as a general rule, are not something that is dug out of the ground and sold.

 The use of organics fertilizers without knowing the desired result, is of little more benefit than using chemical fertilizers.
 The information demand from consumers must increase, before the information will become available.
 Organic fertilizers must be used in conjunction with information from your soil tests, which unfortunately are also lacking in much necessary information.